EOTheDev/first-intelligent-prometheus/readme.md

 > `cd first-intelligent-prometheus/fipMobileApp && npm install`

 Then you can run the app with the android emulator (which you need to have installed) by running `npm run android`.

+> `npm run android`

+Got it!
+Now you can see the app running in the emulator and start editing the code.